reinauer/amiga-romy/software/README.md

  * Thanks to Guillaume Binet (RetroLab on YouTube) for the inspiration and doing all the ground work.
  * Thanks to highpuff for the ikod.se INT7 adapter.
+ * Thanks to faxm0dem for the awesome arom2bin tool.
  * Thanks to everybody in the Amiga community for keeping the Amiga Fever alive.